dallam1/dallam1.github.io/youtube.md

 # YouTube

+#Get God

 We'll shortly be uploading content for Dallam Wherever You Are...

-...but while we must keep you waiting a little bit longer for that...
+#DallamDale

+Take a look right here at the trailer for [DallamDale Season 3](https://youtu.be/_WT2P0dGVg4)

+DallamDale Season 3 Episode 1 - Coming Soon

-...please enjoy some vintage DallamDale featuring Holly and Ivy from 2018 and 2019:
+...and do enjoy some vintage DallamDale featuring Holly and Ivy from 2018 and 2019:

 [DallamDale Season 1 Episode 1](https://youtu.be/PsENUP4uT48)